things-to-do

 Airport museum 24

 Most travellers pass it without realising they're metres away from one of Spain's most impressive collections of aviation history.
-Housed in the airport's original 1948 terminal building, the museum preserves the golden age of flight through more than 4,000 aeronautical artefacts and a remarkable lineup of historic aircraft.
+Housed in the airport's original 1948 terminal building, the museum preserves the golden age of flight through more than 4,000 aeronautical artefacts and a lineup of historic aircraft.

 You can climb inside real cockpits, explore restored control towers, and walk through planes that once crossed Europe.
+Highlights include a DC-3, a Convair 440, and the original Iberia ticket office, frozen in time.

-La Concepción Botanical Garden
+La Concepcion Botanical Garden

 Things to do in malaga free 4

-La Concepción is a green escape just outside Málaga.
-Come at the right time of year, and you might catch dazzling light displays or floating clouds of Chinese lanterns lighting up the night sky, so check their calendar before you arrive!
+La Concepcion is a green escape just outside Malaga.
+Come at the right time of year, and you might catch dazzling light displays or floating clouds of Chinese lanterns lighting up the night sky, so check their calendar before you arrive.

 Start with a stroll through the tropical gardens.
 Along the way, you'll pass art installations, a small museum, and a tucked-away gallery.

-Cuevas del Tesoro in Rincón de la Victoria
+Cuevas del Tesoro in Rincon de la Victoria

 Unusal things malaga v15

-Just east of Málaga, in Rincón de la Victoria, the Cuevas del Tesoro (Treasure Caves) were my favourite new find of 2025.
+Just east of Malaga, in Rincon de la Victoria, the Cuevas del Tesoro (Treasure Caves) were my favourite new find of 2025.

 Jethro and I spent two hours exploring the caves, and each time we thought we had seen it all, another path led us further down and deeper into the unknown.
+There are tall, narrow walkways, large impressive rooms, and glowing pools of water to explore and photograph.

 According to legend, the caves hide a hoard of Moorish gold left behind by a fleeing Arab noble, a myth that still fuels the imagination of treasure hunters today.
+Tickets are less than 5 euros.

 Cycle to Guadalhorce Nature Reserve's Funky Bridge